janmashat/docker-drupal7-brightcove5/README.md

 #### Drupal

-* The Drupal site will be accessible through your Docker machine's IP (Linux: http://localhost/ ; Windows/Mac check with `docker-machine ip`).
+* The site will be accessible through your Docker machine's IP (usually http://localhost/ or Docker Machine: `docker-machine ip`).

-* Username/password are admin/admin by default, but can be changed in `start.sh` - before running `docker build`.
+* Username/password are **admin/admin** by default, but can be changed in `start.sh` - before running `docker build`.

 ### Credits